 I think we have all met the fly fishing purist, someone who looks down on anyone using spin tackle or bait fishing.
 I love trout fishing and have caught a lot of trout on both the fly and spin rod.

 Unfourntantly, at this time I can not find any papers directly comparing trout mortality caught on spinner vs flies.
 But I do know both spinners and flies generally have a mortality of under 8%.

 In my own personal experience, a hook on a fly can be just as lethal as a hook on a spinner.

 But, do flies kill fewer trout than spinners?
 If I consult my own personal fishing journal, I find that I have a comparable number of ‘badly hooked’ trout fishing Streamers as I do fishing single hook inline spinners.

 Large terrestrial dries also do not fair much bigger.
-I suspect these large streamers retrieve straight and feel somewhat natural so the trout will try to swallow rather than immeidatly spit them out.
+I suspect these large streamers retrieve straight and feel somewhat natural so the trout will try to swallow rather than immediately spit them out.
 This increases the chance of throat or gill injuries.

 The flies which do seem less-lethal are small nymphs and dries.
 I can count on one hand the number of badly hooked trout I have caught on nymphs.